panossot/jam-metrics/README.md

 <br/>

-## JBoss-Automated-Metrics are now availbale as a Wildfly Subsystem Extension
+## JBoss-Automated-Metrics are now available as a Wildfly Subsystem Extension
 Please, read WILDFLY_SUBSYSTEM_EXTENSION.md to see how you can add JBoss-Automated-Metrics as a Wildfly Subsystem Extension.